purescript/documentation/GSOC-2015-Projects.md

 _Interested mentors_: Phil Freeman, John A. De Goes

 We would like to support code generation in the style of Template Haskell.
-The current plan is to implement Template PureScript quasiquoters in a separate source directory and to update the compiler to run those quasiquoters as part of the build.
+The current plan is to implement Template PureScript quasiquoters in a separate source directory and to update the compiler to run those quasiquoters as part of the compilation pipeline, replacing the existing hard-coded rewrite rules.

 This project would involve any or all of: